MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 ![top frameworks/libraries](top_frameworks.png)

-As you can imagine, it's really important to work in technology with a solid community behind since you're going to need assistance every time you'll stick in some kind of bug.
+As you can imagine, it's a huge advantage when you work with technology with a solid community behind.
+You're going to need assistance every time you're stuck in some kind of bug, and if you are able to find your solution on the first Google's results, your app progress will be much faster.

 ### Environment Setup